 Many informatics nurses work in hospitals or healthcare organizations, but in the current healthcare system with the spread of EHRs, informatics nurses work in nearly every space in which clinical nurses work.

-The informatics specialty of nursing has secured a future in the healthcare industry since the implementation of EHRs became mandatory with passage of the Affordable Care Act.
-In 2013, 78.4% of doctors were using EHRs and about 48% of doctors had EHR systems with some type of advanced functionality, meaning nursing informatics boasts a strong future.
+Nursing informatics has secured a future in the healthcare industry since the implementation of EHRs became mandatory with passage of certain aspects of the Affordable Care Act.
+By 2013, 78.4% of doctors were using EHRs and about 48% of doctors had EHR systems with some type of advanced functionality, meaning nursing informatics boasts a strong future.

-According to a Healthcare Information and Management Systems Society’s 2014 Nursing Informatics Workforce Survey, the median salary reported for nurse informatics specialists was $93,000.
+According to a Healthcare Information and Management Systems Society’s (HIMSS) 2017 Nursing Informatics Workforce Survey, 46% of respondents reported earning a salary greater than $100,000.
+In 2014, only about one-third of respondents reported a six-figure salary.

 The field of nursing informatics is evolving and there is no set standard of prerequisite experience for informatics nurses beyond a background in nursing.
 Nurses enter this specialty in a variety of ways.
 Sometimes positions are offered to in-house nurses while other healthcare facilities look for someone who has experience with EHRs.